koonerts/algo/docs/algo-templates.md

 ## 25. Two Heaps Pattern

-A pattern for problems requiring tracking of median elements.
+A pattern FOR problems requiring tracking of median elements.

 **When to use**: